Use Zoom to record video

 Students create more personalized learning experiences by engaging with each other.
 They often feel more comfortable asking questions and can gain deeper knowledge by explaining concepts.
 Peer-to-peer learning is very flexible — it can take place both synchronously and asynchronously.

-Suggested Guidelines
+Suggested guidelines

 - Give students a clear understanding of the purpose of paired or group work.
 It can make students anxious or irritated, but is very effective when students feel it’s relevant and useful.